foxxyz/sublime_alphpetize/README.md

 * Linux: `~/.Sublime\ Text\ 2/Packages/` or `~/.config/sublime-text-2/Packages/`
 * Windows: ` %APPDATA%/Sublime Text 2/Packages/`

+The locations for Sublime Text 3 should be identical, disregarding the version number change.
 The plugin should be picked up automatically.
 If not, restart Sublime Text.

 Usage
 -----